-At American WeatherStar, we offer a variety of different fluid-applied roof coating systems to protect and restore both flat and metal roof surfaces.
+At American WeatherStar, we offer a variety of different fluid-applied roof restoration systems that incorporate silicone roof coatings as a core component.
 Once applied, these systems not only stop and prevent roof leaks, they reduce HVAC system workloads, improve the look of your building, and most importantly, save you money!

 Silicone roof coatings are just one of the many chemistry types that we incorporate into our fluid-applied roofing systems.
 With that in mind, let’s examine the benefits and limitations of silicone roof coatings and what factors you should consider before installing a silicone roof coating system on your building.

 What Are the Benefits of Silicone Roof Coatings?

 Silicone roof coatings are very popular in the roof coatings industry—and for good reason.
 Widely considered one of the best roof coatings products on the market today, silicone coatings are a highly versatile elastomeric used for a variety of different applications.
 That being said, what benefits do silicone roof coatings offer, and what does that mean to building owners and managers?

 Excellent UV Stability